cloudmesh-community/fa18-523-53/project-report/report.md

 ./scoringUI.py
 ```

 This command opens a user interface to key in the personal identification information.
 Provide the details and hit "Check your Score" button.
-If the SSN provided in the user input doesnot found in 'creditDatabase.csv' then you will see a "Credit Record Not Found" exception.
+If the SSN provided in the user input does not found in 'creditDatabase.csv' then you will see a "Credit Record Not Found" exception.
 If not, below user interface will be opened with the credit information.

 <figure>

-## Benchmark

 ## Conclusion

+This project successfully demonstrates the orchestration of microservices using a kafka cluster.
+The four microservices created in python as part of this credit scoring application interacts with one another using kafka cluster.
+The project also successfully demonstrates the persistence of data in a kafka cluster for the consumers to request.

 ## Acknowledgement

-## Workbreakdown

-Only needed if you work in a group.
+The author would like to thank Professor Gregor von Laszewski and associate instructors for their help and guidance.